JadenMcElvey/4112-Cpp-TBA-Scouting/Examples/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Outputs the year of the current FRC season

 ## District Examples
-All district examples require `#include "TBAdistrict.hpp"`
+All district functions require `#include "TBAdistrict.hpp"`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
 Outputs all the eventKeys of all events in an FRC district
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.
 Outputs all the teamKeys of all teams in a district

 ## Event Examples
-All event examples require `#include "TBAevent.hpp"`
+All event functions require `#include "TBAevent.hpp"`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.
 Outputs all the teamKeys of all teams at an event
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7.
 Outputs outputs the oprs of all the teams at an event